 In order to encourage investors to make consumption loans to first-time borrowers on our legacy marketplace lending platform, we offered customer acquisition incentives.
-Customer acquisition incentives, approximately US\$17 per new borrower for the year ended December 31, 2016, US\$17 per new borrower for the year ended December 31, 2018, were only paid when an investor funded a loan facilitated on our platform for a first-time consumption loan borrower.
+Customer acquisition incentives, approximately US\$17 per new borrower for the year ended December 31, 2017, US\$14 per new borrower for the year ended December 31, 2018 and 2019.
+They were only paid when an investor funded a loan facilitated on our platform for a first-time consumption loan borrower.
 Customer acquisition incentives were both a marketing tool and an incentive to help us penetrate the consumption loan business and maximize the portion of the overall fees that we may retain from these borrowers by mitigating potential financial losses from first-time borrowers of consumption loans.
 Although we paid customer acquisition incentives to investors, we did not assume any credit risk for investors.
 Investors bear ultimate credit losses for loans they fund, and this amount could be in excess of any customer acquisition incentives they receive.
-These incentives amounted to US\$9.0 million, US\$38.1 million and US\$43.5 million in 2016, 2017 and 2018, respectively, of which US\$8.3 million, US\$38.1 million and US\$43.5 million, respectively, was recorded as a reduction of revenue and US\$0.7 million, US\$0 and US\$0 million, respectively, was recognized as sales and marketing expenses.
+These incentives amounted to US\$38.1 million, US\$43.5 million and US\$7 million in 2017, 2018 and 2019, respectively, of which respectively, was recorded as a reduction of revenue and US\$0.7 million, US\$0 and US\$0 million, respectively, was recognized as sales and marketing expenses.
 When recording these incentives as a reduction in revenue results in negative revenue on a cumulative basis from an investor, the cumulative shortfall is re-characterized as an expense in accordance with ASC 605-50-45-9 given the inherent uncertainties with the consumption loan program, which may not result in sufficient probable future revenue to recover such shortfall.
 Customer acquisition incentive payments were settled on a quarterly basis with participating consumption loan investors.

-We ceased offering customer acquisition incentives when we stopped issuing new loans on our legacy marketplace lending platform.
+We ceased offering customer acquisition incentives when we stopped issuing new loans on our legacy marketplace lending platform in April, 2019.